 So many stories and myths surround the origins of the Celtic cross design.
 My favourite story centres around St Patrick.
 On seeing a pagan standing stone imprinted with a circle which represented the moon goddess, he blessed the stone with a Latin cross.
 As a result, the first Celtic cross came into being.

 The ancient Irish symbol of faith and worship is recreated in glorious detail in this stunning pendant.
-The central stone is crafted from Ireland’s unique and ancient gemstone, Connemara Marble, 900 million years in the making.
-Beautifully accented with sparkling marcasite stones.
+The arms are crafted from Ireland’s unique and ancient gemstone, Connemara Marble, 900 million years in the making.
+Beautifully accented with a sparkling marcasite stone.
 Handcrafted in Ireland from sterling silver.

 4. Celtic Brooch